learningequality/kolibri/docs/architecture/frontend_architecture.rst

 Single-page Apps
 ----------------

-The Kolibri front-end is made of a few high-level "app" plugins, which are single-page JS applications (conventionally *app.js*) with their own base URL and a single root Vue.js component.
+The Kolibri frontend is made of a few high-level "app" plugins, which are single-page JS applications (conventionally *app.js*) with their own base URL and a single root Vue.js component.
 Examples of apps are 'Learn' and 'User Management', as shown in the example above.
 Apps are independent of each other, and can only reference components and styles from within themselves and from core.

 Each app is implemented as a Kolibri plugin and is defined in a subdirectory of *kolibri/plugins*.